Biden sports plan angers transgender advocates, opponents - KTVZ

 “I can’t read this any other way than a betrayal,” Reed said in a tweet.
 “This entire document is worse than doing nothing.”

+The U.S. Department of Education declined to comment Friday on criticisms from trans rights advocates.

-Sean Ebony Coleman, a trans activist and founder of the LGBTQ+ center Destination Tomorrow in New York, said policymakers — particularly on a national level — need to completely rule out any option for trans people to be further ostracized.
+Sean Ebony Coleman, founder of the LGBTQ+ center Destination Tomorrow in New York, said policymakers — particularly on a national level — need to rule out any option for trans people to be further ostracized.

 “While it hypothetically prevents across-the-board bans, it offers enough gray area for discrete gender policing and demonization to occur, specifically on a local level,” Coleman said.